SushantGautam/LMS1.0/README.md

 # UBLRnD LMS

-Continued of previous version Project LMS
+Continued version of previous LMS

-Change in structure of the project
+Change in structure of the project that is change in structure of files and directories